Lendermarket review 2023

 As P2P investing is a newer thing in the investment world, it can be difficult to predict how a financial turndown would affect this form of investment.
 As a starting point, it is, therefore, a really bad idea to invest your entire investment portfolio in P2P investments.

 Therefore, many investors also diversify into more traditional forms of investment such as equities, bonds, and real estate.

 Since investing is an individual thing, we obviously do not know what will be best for you.
 But if you put together your investment portfolio, make sure that it reflects your knowledge of the investments in it, as well as your own risk appetite.
 If in doubt about how to do so, make sure to seek help from a professional investment planner.

 Is Lendermarket safe?

-As Lendermarket is backed by shareholders of a very profitable finance company, we think that they are financially more safe than most other platforms.
+As Lendermarket is backed by shareholders of a very profitable finance company, we think that they are financially safer than most other platforms.

 However, factors such as a lack of knowledge about how a financial turndown will affect the P2P lending industry are also risk factors that are worth considering.

 Our experience with Lendermarket